 Things to do

-For some culture, Qatar’s Museum of Islamic Art, designed by architect I.M.
+Apart from the stunning new National Museum of Qatar, opened in 2019 and rising out of the sea, there is also Qatar’s Museum of Islamic Art, designed by architect I.M.
 Pei is a masterpiece both inside and out.
 The permanent exhibits are well designed and informative, and the museum regularly brings in some fantastic touring exhibits.
 New to the Doha culture scene, the Arab Museum of Modern Art, Mathaf, is also worth a visit, showcasing Arab artists rather than Arab style art.
 Katara Cultural Village was built to reflect the heritage of Qatar, and the location hosts various performances and exhibits.
 There are a number of restaurants and a public beach as well.

 In the cooler months, many expats spend their weekends out in the desert camping at Zikreet or the Inland Sea.
 It’s also exhilarating to go dune bashing, but make sure you go with a hired driver or at least some experienced drivers and bring lots of water and a strong rope.
 The Qatar Natural History Group leads regular dune and camping outings all around Qatar.

 Qatar has much to offer and is a nice, safe place to live, but when you want a change of scenery or weather, it is also an advantageous point of departure.
-Traveling within the region is easy, convenient and inexpensive.
+Travelling within the region is easy, convenient and inexpensive.
 Just book one of the daily, short flights to Dubai, Abu Dhabi, Bahrain, Jordan.
 Beyond the Middle East, destinations in Africa, Europe and Asia are also very manageable.

 It is an exciting time to be in Qatar, a country with unlimited possibilities for business and culture.
 The quickly increasing world-wide stature is well deserved.
 Some expats may count down the days until their post in Qatar is over and never fully appreciate the culture.
 My family and I think Qatar is just beginning to reach its immense potential, and we hope to stay a while (Inshallah).